baloise/orchestra-maven-plugin/development.md

 Any release will be published to [maven central](https://repo1.maven.org/maven2/com/baloise/).

 ⚠ Please note that you can only push a release once, as it can not be overwritten.
 Don't forget to increment the POM version after release see [example commit 2cda17](https://github.com/baloise/orchestra-maven-plugin/commit/2cda17d2fd23d963733b46b019a04430e526467e).

 You may find the [maven-release-plugin](https://maven.apache.org/maven-release/maven-release-plugin/examples/prepare-release.html) helpful.
+I personally like to have a look on the local changes before pushing and use something like `mvn --batch-mode release:clean release:prepare -DpushChanges=false -DtagNameFormat="@{project.version}"`, so I can always `git reset --hard origin/master` in case.